AaronCGoidel/Covid/README.md

 # Track-19
-Website designed to be a one-stop shop for updates on Covid cases, vaccination information, and other covid-related news
+Website designed to be a one-stop shop for updates on Covid cases, vaccination information, and other covid-related news.
+The project is inspired by the competition Hack The Case.

 ## Installation
 This is the backend for the site.
 The link to the site is https://track19.ca/.